jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 tick();
 ```

 This code simply initialises a threejs scene and adds a 2D plane to fill the screen (left out a lot of the Three.js baisc boilerplate stuff).
-The plane is supplied with a Shader Material that for now does nothing but display a texture in it’s fragment shader.
+The plane is supplied with a Shader Material, that for now does nothing but display a texture in it’s fragment shader.
 In this code we generate a texture using three.js <ExternalLink ariaLabel="rendertarget" href="https://threejs.org/docs/#api/en/textures/DataTexture">DataTexture</ExternalLink>.
 It would be possible to load an image too but since the scene will take up the entire screen, creating a texture with the viewport dimensions seems like the simpler solution.
 Currently the scene will be rendered to the default framebuffer (the device screen).

 <iframe height="300" style="width: 100%;" scrolling="no" title="Game of Life Init Texture" src="https://codepen.io/jasonandrewth/embed/Poaqyjp?default-tab=js%2Cresult&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/jasonandrewth/pen/Poaqyjp">